the-turing-way/the-turing-way/book/content/reviewing/reviewing.md

 Because of their nature code reviews act a qualitative rather than quantitive tests, but are no less valuable for that.

 This section will provide an overview of rationales, best practice, and some possible workflows for code review.
-Some details refer specifically to github's code review functionality as a powerful and widely-used example of a formal code review system; however, equivalent and very similar systems are available elsewhere (e.g., [Gitlab](https://about.gitlab.com)), and even informal code review practices can also be very beneficial to a project.
+Some details refer specifically to github's code review functionality as a powerful and widely-used example of a formal code review system; however, equivalent and very similar systems are available elsewhere (for example, [Gitlab](https://about.gitlab.com)), and even informal code review practices can also be very beneficial to a project.

 <a name="How_this_will_help_you_why_this_is_useful"></a>
 ## How this will help you/ why this is useful